sreejithag/wireguard_vpn_server_setup_script/README.md

 Script can accepts 2 arguments

 1. Number of clients (Default is 1 if not provided)
-2. Network interface name (Can be skipped provide it if script detects fails to auto detect it correctly)
+2. Network interface name (Can be skipped provide it if the script fails to auto detect it correctly)